Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, college basketball, more

 RB J.K.
 Dobbins, Denver Broncos, 70.5 rushing yards - More (1.78x)

-Dobbins has achieved five overs in each of his last five home games, with an average of 82.4 rushing yards per game.
+With an average of 82.4 rushing yards per game, Dobbins has achieved five overs in each of his last five home games.
 In his last home game, a 44-24 win over the Dallas Cowboys on Oct.
 26, he carried 15 times for 111 yards.
 The SportsLine model projects 86.5 rushing yards, giving this a 3.5 out of 5 rating.
 Pick it at Sleeper:

 WR Troy Franklin, Denver Broncos, 36.5 receiving yards - Less (1.78x)

-Franklin has been falling short when going against a team with a losing record.
-In each of his last five games against teams under .500, he is averaging 14.6 receiving yards per game.
+Against teams with a losing record, Franklin has been falling short.
+In each of his last five games against teams under .500, he is averaging just 14.6 receiving yards per game.
 The model projects Franklin will have 21.9 receiving yards, giving this a 4.5 rating.

 QB Geno Smith, Las Vegas Raiders, 19.5 completions - More (1.75x)

-Smith has played well against teams with a winning record.
-In fact, he has gone over his pass completions market in four of his last five games against teams above .500, averaging 24.8 pass completions per game.
+Smith has gone over his pass completions market in four of his last five games against teams with a winning record, averaging 24.8 pass completions per game.
 The model projects 21.5 completions, giving this a 4 out of 5 rating.
 Combine picks for a parlay on Sleeper Fantasy for a potential payout of 5.48x:

 Now that you've seen some of the best prop picks at Sleeper, you can also get NFL picks for every game from the proven model that has gone 45-28 on top-rated picks since the start of 2024.
 Check them out and then take advantage of the latest Sleeper Fantasy promo code -- CBSSPORTS.